Thriving in America: Megaregions, Megatrends and Small Business Growth

 Economic Clustering

-Economic activities within megaregions tend to cluster around specific industries.
-For example, the San Francisco-Silicon Valley Megaregion is a global hub for technology and innovation, hosting numerous tech giants and startups.
+By their nature, megaregions often contain economic activities clustered around specific industries.
+For example, the San Francisco-Silicon Valley Megaregion remains a global hub for technology and innovation, hosting numerous tech giants and startups.
 Meanwhile, the Midwest Megaregion has a rich history of manufacturing and transportation-related industries.
-Additionally, sectors such as high-tech manufacturing, healthcare, tourism, energy, agriculture, defense, etc can be found powering various megaregions: Texas Triangle (energy, high-tech manufacturing) Florida (tourism) California (defense).
+Additionally, sectors such as high-tech manufacturing, healthcare, tourism, energy, agriculture, defense, etc can be found powering various megaregions: Texas Triangle (energy, high-tech manufacturing), Florida (tourism), and California (defense).
+The passage of the CHIPS and Science Act (CHIPS Act) will create substantial economic opportunities in various megaregions.
+Megaregions will benefit from the spending for semiconductor fabrication, R&D, and resilient supply chains, including Arizona Sun Corridor, Front Range, Texas Triangle, BosWash, Great Lakes, and states such as Utah and Idaho.

 Infrastructure Investment Jobs Act Spending by Segment